eshamudasar/restaurant-website/README.md

-# LahoriBadshah
+# LahoriBadsha
-It is a website for Lahori Badshah Restaurant.
+It is a website for Lahori Badsha Restaurant.